-- II.
-In the event a fire alarm is sounding in any building on campus, the following procedures should be followed: - When alarms are sounded, leave the building immediately.
-No one should wait in a building to determine whether the alarm is false or not. - 2.
-If possible close all doors and windows. - 3 In all cases, WALK, DON'T RUN, to the nearest exit away from the fire.
+II.
+In the event a fire alarm is sounding in any building on campus, the following procedures should be followed:

+1. When alarms are sounded, leave the building immediately.
+No one should wait in a building to determine whether the alarm is false or not.

+- 2. If possible close all doors and windows. - 3 In all cases, WALK, DON'T RUN, to the nearest exit away from the fire.
 Never use an elevator. - 4.
 All possible aid should be rendered to enable the physically handicapped to exit the building quickly and safely. - 5.
-If a class is in session the instructor will terminate the class and direct the students to the nearest exit.
+If a class is in session the instructor will terminate the class and direct the students to the nearest exit. - 6.
+Spectators should move well away from the fire both for their safety and to not impede firefighting operations and apparatus.

-- 6. Spectators should move well away from the fire both for their safety and to not impede firefighting operations and apparatus.
-Emergency personnel will designate an area for evacuees. - III.
-In the event that the fire is near your room the following procedures should be followed: - 1.
-Keep low to the floor if smoke is in your room. - 2.
+III.
+In the event that the fire is near your room the following procedures should be followed:

+- 1. Keep low to the floor if smoke is in your room. - 2.
 Before opening the door: - a.
 Feel the door knob and door.
-If it is hot do not open the door. - b.
+If it is hot do not open the door.

+b.
 If the door knob is not hot, brace yourself against the door to open it slightly.
-Fire can create pressure enough to push open a door if it is not held firmly.
-If heat or heavy smoke is present in the corridor, close the door and stay in the room. - 3.
-If you cannot leave the room: - a.
-Open the windows.
-If your windows are the type that can be raised and lowered, open the top to let out heat and smoke, open the bottom to let in fresh air. - b.
+If heat or heavy smoke is present in the corridor, close the door and stay in the room.

+- 3. If you cannot leave the room: - a.
+Open the windows. - b.
 Seal cracks around the door with wet towels or bed-clothing to keep out smoke. - c.
 Remember to keep low to the floor and if possible keep a wet cloth over your nose and mouth. - d.
 To attract attention if you are trapped, hang an object out the window such as a sheet, jacket, shirt or anything that will attract attention.
 Shout for help.